Gaming and Dyspraxia:

 Extra Thoughts, Links, and Sources:

-With the game’s fame fizzling out of the public eye, I’ve moved the section to a post;
+(With the game’s fame fizzling out of media attention, I’ve moved this section to a post)

 Post #127 ~ Gaming as a Temporary Escape

 (How gaming helps me deal with stresses and anxieties)

 Post #128 ~ Dark Games as a Source of Light